 |President John H. Tanner||1991–1994|

 |President David K. Udall||1927–1934|

-Similar to the Laie and Cardston temples before it, the Mesa Arisona Temple was built in a neoclassical style suggestive of the Temple in Jerusalem.
-It lacks the spires that have become a mainstay of temples built since then, and prior to the announcement and impending construction of the Paris France Temple it was the last LDS temple constructed without a spire.
+Similar to the Laie and Cardston temples before it, the Mesa Arizona Temple was built in a neoclassical style suggestive of the Temple in Jerusalem.
+It lacks the spires that have become a mainstay of temples built since then, and prior to the announcement and impending construction of the Paris France Temple, it was the last LDS temple constructed without a spire.
 The temple is a neoclassical design featuring the primary structure atop a wider base pedestal.
-The temple features pilasters with Corinthian capitals (12 pair along the long side and 10 pair along the short side) and amphorae on fluted columns on the grounds.
+The temple features pilasters with Corinthian capitals (12 pairs along the long side and 10 pairs along the short side) and amphorae on fluted columns on the grounds.
 Below the cornice of the primary structure, eight frieze panels (carved in low relief) depict the gathering of God’s people from the Old and New World, and the Pacific Islands to America.

 Spires and Moroni

 There is neither spire nor Statue on the Mesa Arizona Temple

 Individuals and Contractors

 J. W. Lesueur, “The Arizona Temple”, Improvement Era, 30 (12): 1062–1072, October 1927

 - Brown, David M. (September 27, 2009), “Mesa temple is a big draw”, The Arizona Republic↩